Aurh1l/42-boot2root/writeup1.md

 ```
 gcc ./scripts/phase5.c -o phase5 && ./phase5
-The solution to solve phase 5 is: opukmq
+The solution to solve phase 5 is: opekmq
 ```

 The solution  is `opukmq`.